cds-astro/ipyaladin/README.md

 > jupyter nbextension enable --py --sys-prefix ipyaladin
 ```

-Additionny, for a jupyterlab < 4 usage you will need to
+Additionny, for a jupyterlab < 4 usage you might need to
 (note that this is not needed for jupyterlab >= 4.0):

 ```shell